oxidecomputer/windows-image-builder/README.md

 ### 3. Processing

 The app builds the image.
-It copies several gigabytes, so this takes a few minutes.
+It copies several gigabytes, this takes a few minutes.
-You can leave it running and come back.
-"Show details" reveals what it is doing if you are curious or something looks wrong.

 ### 4. Export